maharmstone/quibble/README.md

 Properties page of your subvolume.
 On Linux you can use `btrfs subvol list`, but bear in mind that you will need to translate the number to hexadecimal.

-* Why can't I access any NTFS volumes in Windows?
+* Why can't I access any NTFS volumes in Windows when booting from Btrfs?

 Because Windows only loads ntfs.sys when it's booting from NTFS.
 To start it as a one-off, run `sc start ntfs` from an elevated command prompt.
 To get it to start every time, open regedit and